paulrosen/abcjs/docs/visual/render-abc-result.md

 This returns the internal representation of the key signature with all of its pieces broken apart.

+### getElementFromChar(charIndex)

+`charIndex` is a character position in the original ABC.
+This searches through the tune for the element that matches that character.
+If you pass in the index of a non-note element it returns null.

 ### millisecondsPerMeasure()

 This does the calculation using beats per minute and beats per measure.